MikeHopley/ftl-ships-strategy/index.md

 ## Rock B

 Your offence is good initially, but terrible against two-shield enemies.
 You also have a weapons buffer for the Heavy Pierce.
-Consider delaying shield upgrades, in the hope of finding a good store.
+Delay shield upgrades enough to afford a weapon.
+Selling Rock Plating and Fire Bomb gets you 65 scrap, so you only need to float 15 scrap.

 Heavy Pierce is good early on, but power-hungry and does not play well with beam weapons.
 The Fire Bomb can get some early crew kills, but only use it when you are safe.
 Avoid selling the Fire Bomb unless it gets you something important, as it can help you kill the Flagship crew.